wavefrontHQ/docs/pages/doc/integrations_python.md

 ## Installation and Setup

-To set up the Python integration:
+To set up the Python integration, follow the [instructions on the github page](https://github.com/wavefrontHQ/docs/blob/master/pages/doc/integrations_python.md).

-1. Log in to your Wavefront instance.
-2. Click **Integrations** and find the Python tile.
-3. Click **Setup** and follow the instructions.

 ## Getting Data Into Python